All events are subject to weather!

 Noon till its done – Tractor Pulls featuring vintage tractors up to 1975 and Steel Wheels in the Tractor Pull Area.
 Food shack and beer garden in that area (behind the bleachers) are open during the pulls.

 4 pm – Raffle Drawing at the Information Building.
 Last chance to get your tickets for a OLIVER TRACTOR and help fund our Youth Tractor Restoration program.
-The tractor is in peak running condition thanks to Al Deiss at Rosewood Restoration.
+The tractor is in peak running condition thanks a dedicated group of youth volunteers.
 Proceeds from the raffle help to fund the purchase of future tractors and the youth restoration program.

-4 pm to 7 pm – Band: Neighberz in the Entertainment building.
+4 pm to 7 pm – The Neighberz in the Entertainment Building.

 17760 St. Croix Trail, Taylors Falls, MN 55084 | 651-583-2083